-To begin with the basics, loo chems come in three main types: blue, green and pink.
-Blue and green go into the waste cassette and do their work.
-Pink goes into the flush reservoir.
-At a press of the button, it swirls around the toilet bowl to rinse, disinfect and fragrance.
+Toilet chemicals come in three main types: blue, green and pink.
+The blue and green will go into the waste cassette, while the pink goes into the flush reservoir.
+Then, at a press of the button, the toilet bowl is rinsed, disinfected and fragranced.

-The toilet chemical is our friend, but some are more eco-friendly than others.
-And as we are all trying to do our bit for the environment, our choice of such products can make a significant difference, especially on campsites that have made the effort to create eco-friendly waste disposal systems.
+The toilet chemical is our friend, but some of the products out there are more eco-friendly than others.
+As we all try to do our bit to help the environment, picking the appropriate toilet chemical can really make a difference, especially on the campsites that have made the effort of creating eco-friendly waste disposal systems.

 So here’s the ‘loo-down’ on what these different chemicals do, and how you can do your bit for the planet.

-Toilet chemicals have two main tasks: one is to reduce odours, by minimising the formation of gases, and the other, to help break down waste, liquefying it to make it easier to dispose of.
+Toilet chemicals have two main tasks: firstly, to reduce odours, by minimising gas formation, and secondly, to help with the breakdown of waste, liquefying it so it can be disposed of more easily.